TariqAlQadi/TariqAlQadi/README.md

 <hr>

 ## 🫶🏼 Interests
 (Psst ...
-Have I mentioned that I am a professional magician for about 15 years now!)
+Did I mention that I've been a professional magician for about 15 years now!)
 ## 🪄 🎧 🏝 👨🏻‍💻 🎬 🍔 🚲 🏊🏼‍♂️ 🧗🏼

 <hr>